exercism/scala/exercises/practice/protein-translation/.approaches/if-else-match-recursion/content.md

 Otherwise, a [`match`][match] expression is used to perform [pattern matching][pattern-matching] on the result of passing the codon to the `codonToProtein()` method.

-The `codonToProtein()` method uses a `match` to look up the protein for the codon and returns the protein.
+The `codonToProtein()` method uses a `match` to look up the protein for the codon and returns the protein from the method.

 If the protein is for a `STOP` codon, the `match` returns the `Sequence` of proteins from the method.
 Otherwise, the method calls itself, passing in all but the first `3` `Char`s of the input `String`,